SoftwareHeritage/swhapguide/SWHAP@Paris.md

 In this process we are assuming that you have a place (refered to as _Warehouse_) to gather any relevant physical artifacts.
 Because the SWHAP process is about digital archiving and presenting, we also assume that you have digitalized (scanning or taking pictures) of these items to be further ingested in the SWHAP process.
 From now own, we will be focusing on the digital process only.

-Seeting up your digital working environment
+Seeting up your digital workbench
 ----------------

 ### General structure

-In order to implement SWHAP, the first step is to create the *Digital working environment* that will allow you to store the collected digital artifacts and to curate them.
-This can very well be set up using distinct digital platforms, but it is also possible to instantiate all of them on a single platform.
+In order to implement SWHAP, the first step is to create the *Workbench* that will allow you to store the collected digital artifacts and to curate them.
+In practice, you could choose any collaborative file management tool as your digital workbench.
+Note however that curating source code will require code versionning (typically using a mecanism _à la_ Git).
+Github or Gitlab are well-known collaborative platforms enabling code versionning and are good options for this part of the process.
+Depending on what suits you best you could therefore choose such platforms as your one and only workbench for the whole process instead of managing two different environments.

 The latter choice was made for the SWHAP Pisa Enactor (SWHAPPE).
 The implementation adopted by the SWHAP\@Pisa project relies on the